-There are two instances where failure to preauthorize treatment will result in a penalty.
-First, expenses incurred for Non-Routine Outpatient In-Network treatment that was not preauthorized will be covered at the Out-of-Network benefit level.
-Second, expenses for Inpatient Out-of-Network treatment that was not preauthorized will result in a \$200 penalty per admission/Course of Treatment.
+There is an instance where failure to preauthorize treatment will result in a penalty.
+Expenses for Inpatient treatment that was not preauthorized will result in a \$200 penalty per admission/Course of Treatment.

 In all other cases, treatment will be covered as long as it is medically necessary.